JokubasD/IDM-Assignment-1/README.md

 ## Setup
 - Clone this GITHUB repository using your favorite Git client (this can be your IDE of choice, the command line, or the GitHub Desktop software)
 - We strongly recommend using an IDE for the following tasks.
 You need an IDE which supports both Java and Maven.
-I personally use Netbeans (matter of taste, it's nice but not perfect), also IntelliJ or Eclipse are of course nice.
+I personally use IntellJ (matter of taste, it's nice but not perfect), also Netbeans or Eclipse are of course nice (but Thomas doesn't like them...).
 Open the cloned project with your IDE (as a Maven Java Project), then explore the codebase a bit.
 - In case you have never used Maven, look up what Maven is, and check out the `POM.XML` file in the project.

 ## Task 2.1 (SQL Queries using JDBC)